seung-lab/cloud-volume/README.md

 * graphene: Precomputed based format used by the PyChunkGraph server.
 * boss: The BOSS (https://docs.theboss.io/docs)

+We currently support reading the sharded skeleton format within Precomputed that is used in some newer datasets.
+Other data types are forthcoming.

 ### Supported Protocols
 * gs:   Google Storage
 * s3:   Amazon S3